0 hours 10 mins

 5. Let the meat rest about 10 minutes before slicing and serving with the remaining horseradish sauce on the side.

-NOTE: Once I started making corned beef like this, with a nice crust and the creamy horseradish sauce on the side, there was no turning back to the bland corned beef of my childhood.
+NOTE: Once I started making crusted corned beef, there was no turning back to the bland corned beef of my childhood.
 This is a great take on the St. Patty’s Day traditional meal.
-I serve this with Cabbage & Carrots and my Irish Cheddar Potato casserole.
+I serve this with Cabbage & Carrots and my Irish Cheddar Potato casserole for a complete meal.